 Then came 2010 with changes in Swiss authorities and undoubtedly weak forex control.
 New rules were imposed on Forex trading and only licensed Bank has the right to provide currency exchange services.
 This is now Swiss financial stability and trust was restored in the eyes of traders worldwide.

-Swiss Forex brokers list:
+Swiss Forex brokers list for 2023:

 |Broker Reviews||Rating||Demo||Leverage||Swiss based||Platforms||Min Deposit||Payments|